Chiral effects and Joule heating in hot and dense matter: Introduction

 The organization of this as paper is as follows.
 We begin with a quick review of the CPI and introduce the Joule heating mechanism.
-This is followed by the analysis of CPI in the regime of non-degenerate and subsequently, degenerate protons considering both $\mu_5\gg T$ and $T\gg \mu_5$.
+This is followed by an analysis of the viability of CPI taking into account chirality flipping due to electron mass in the regime of non-degenerate and subsequently, degenerate protons.
+We consider both $\mu_5\gg T$ and $T\gg \mu_5$ in our analysis.
 This is followed by a section on out of equilibrium physics in dense matter and associated Joule heating estimate in supernovae and merger environments.